planetlambert/turing/README.md

 ## Why?

-About a month ago I attempted to read Turing's paper, and found it too difficult to understand.
-I figured reading a reference implementation (that includes `m-functions`, a working `univeral machine`, etc.) would make things clearer.
-It was super surprising to find that a full implementation does not exist on the internet, so I decided to write my own.
+I attempted to read Turing's paper, and found it too difficult to understand.
+I figured reading a reference implementation (that includes `m-functions`, a working `univeral machine`, etc.) would make things clearer, but was surprised to find that a full implementation does not exist on the internet.
+I thought it could be fun to try to write my own.

 ## Guide
 For those who intend to read the full paper I recommend starting with [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) by Charles Petzold (which explains the paper line-by-line with annotations).